 Your level of fitness is so important to the success of this adventure we dedicated an entire page to it.

 This is a physical week requiring 15 to 100+ minute hikes across uneven and spongy tundra.
 The distances are not that far.
 It’s the uneven and soft footing that challenges most folks.
-There is almost no elevation change, but walking on tundra can be like walking through soft sand or a field of thick, wet sponges… 1 tundra mile equals 2 or 3 pavement miles.
+There is almost no elevation change, but walking on tundra can be like walking through soft sand or a field of thick, wet sponges… 1 tundra mile equals 2 to 3 pavement miles in effort.

-Guests must be in excellent cardiovascular shape to reach the upper stretches of our home river (45 to 100+ min. hike) of our home river.
-You should be able to walk 5+ flights of stairs without being winded.
+However, guests must be in excellent cardiovascular and physical shape to reach the upper stretches of our home river (45 to 100+ min. hike).
+You should be able to walk several pavement miles and multiple flights of stairs without being winded.

 Any questions?
 Please contact us.